Jareechang/sqs-trigger-lambda-nodejs/README.md

 Demonstration of IAM roles between AWS resources instance to sqs / lambda.

-The infrastructure creates a instance which allows for single-user (ip based) via TLS access (or ssh).
+The infrastructure creates a instance which allows for single-user (local network ip) via TLS access (or ssh).
 In addition, it provides a role attached to send messages to sqs.